 § 7.33 Making Orders for Health Care Coverage and Unreimbursed Medical Expenses

-Any child support order shall include for health care coverage to be provided by either or both parents.
+Any child support order shall include health care coverage to be provided by either or both parents.
 Regs.
 Conn.
 State Agencies, § 46b-215a-2c(f).
 Such an order for health care coverage may include maintaining a child on an insurance policy at a reasonable cost, obtaining a federal or state funded insurance plan, or an order to pay a certain amount towards the premium.
 Regs.
 Conn.
 State Agencies, § 46b-215a-2c(f)(1).
 A cash medical support order, which is part of the child support calculations, includes an amount paid towards the premiums and an amount to be paid for extraordinary or unreimbursed expenses.
 Regs.
 Conn.
 State Agencies, § 46b-215a-2c(f)(1)(C).
 A court is not permitted to order a parent to pay a cash medical support order if they are a low income obligor or is the custodial parent of a child covered under HUSKY.
 Regs.
 Conn.
 State Agencies, § 46b-215a-2c(f)(2).
 The cost of health insurance must be reasonable as defined by statute.

 As part of the child support calculation, a determination of each parent’s share of the unreimbursed medical expenses is calculated.
 The amount of child support paid to the obligee is added to his or her net weekly income and is subtracted from the obligor’s net weekly income.
-The 2015 Child Support Guidelines has eliminated alimony from the calculation of unreimbursed medical expenses and work related child care.
+The 2015 Child Support Guidelines has eliminated alimony from the calculation of unreimbursed medical expenses and work related childcare.
 Regs.
 Conn.
 State Agencies, § 46b-215a-2c(f)(3).
 The percentages each parent has to the combined net weekly income is then determined and is the amount to be paid by that parent towards the unreimbursed medical expenses.
 Regs.
 Conn.
 State Agencies, § 46b-215a-2c(f)(3).

 The Child Support Guidelines, as amended in 2015, specifically references the payment of unreimbursed medical and dental expenses.
 Regs.
 Conn.
 State Agencies, § 46b-215a-2c(f)(3).
-Health care costs is defined to include, medical, mental health, vision, and dental costs.
+Health care costs are defined to include, medical, mental health, vision, and dental costs.
 Regs.
 Conn.
 State Agencies, § 46b-215a-1(12).
 Health care expenses include costs for “the overall treatment for the child’s physical or mental health by a licensed health care provider, including, but not limited to those for diagnosing, treating or preventing disease, injury or other damage to the body or mind.”
 Regs.
 Conn.
 State Agencies, § 46b-215a-1(13).

 It should never be assumed that by filing child support guidelines an order allocating unreimbursed medical and dental expenses is in place.
 Without an express order as to the payment of medical expenses, a party cannot be compelled to reimburse the other for such medical expenses.
 Doyle v.
 Doyle, 150 Conn.
 App.
 312 (2014).

 Typically, orders regarding the payment of medical expenses will contain a caveat that such expenses need the prior consent of both parents.
 However, if consent was not sought, but would have been given had it been sought, a party will be liable for the medical expenses.
 Guaragno v.
 Guaragno, 141 Conn.
 App.
 337 (2013).

+In certain instances, payments for concierge medical insurance can be considered an unreimbursed medical expense.
+In Graham v.
+Graham, 222 Conn.
+App.
+560 (2023), the court distinguished between an access fee and a medical expense.
+Given that the doctor reported that the concierge fee was based upon an assessment of medical expense costs for the year, it was considered an unreimbursed medical expense to be shared by the parties.

 § 7.34 Making Orders for Work-Related Child Care Expenses